Here’s a quick list of currently available scanner models that I recommend for people doing album art scanning.

 What Scanner do I use?

 I normally use the Epson Perfection V330 (GT-S730 in Japan) (discontinued) for general scanning, including album art.
-This is very similar to the current model V370, which is advertised as a replacement.
 This model includes the film scanner in the lid – which I don’t use.
 Had it not been on sale, I would have preferred the model without the film support (V33).
 Due to driver issues on Linux, I often end up scanning in Windows when working on album art.

 For CD scans and whenever I need a scanner that “just works” and is easy to use, I have a Canon LiDE 120.
 Every feature on this scanner is supported on Linux, and the only downside is that it’s kinda tricky to get things to lay flat enough to be in focus on the scanner bed.